 Record and interpret findings

-- take a small sample (approx 25mm square) to a paint manufacturer to match the colour
+- Take a small sample (approx 25 millimetres square) to a paint manufacturer to match the colour.

 2. Finding documentary evidence